 While several of the experts we spoke to had strong opinions about password managers, many security experts seem to fall somewhere in the middle of this debate.
 For them, password managers are useful tools, but far from infallible.

-As Chester Wisniewski, a senior security adviser with British cybersecurity firm Sophos, said in an email, individuals who don't choose their password management tools wisely could end up handing over "the one ring that rules them all."
+As Chester Wisniewski, a principal research scientist with multinational antivirus firm Sophos, said in an email, individuals who don't choose their password management tools wisely could end up handing over "the one ring that rules them all."

 "Look for well-known, vetted applications," Wisniewski said.
 "They must encrypt things locally and not rely on third parties to perform the encryption.
 I personally am fond of LastPass and KeePass."

-Cedric Jeannot, founder and CEO of cybersecurity firm I Think Security in Kitchener, Ontario, also stressed the importance of reliable data encryption when determining which password manager to use.
+Cedric Jeannot, founder and CEO of cybersecurity firm APrivacy in Waterloo, Ontario, also stressed the importance of reliable data encryption when determining which password manager to use.

 Jeannot said that if your password manager of choice stores data in the cloud — rather than locally on your computer — you should pay close attention to which country your information is stored in and who, in addition to the password-management service, might have access to it.

-Lamar Bailey, director of security research at Tripwire, said individuals should look for password managers that have security features beyond encryption, features that might help secure users' online identities.
+Lamar Bailey, senior director of security at Tripwire, said individuals should look for password managers that have security features beyond encryption, features that might help secure users' online identities.

 "Many password managers alert users to websites that have been breached, or those that are affected by serious security vulnerabilities like Heartbleed," Bailey said in an email.